DrMattyWood/csv-xlsx-to-markdown/README.md

 This Python script converts CSV or XLSX files containing survey responses to a Markdown file with a clean and readable format.

+The script lists the first row as questions per respondent & assumes each row from row 2 is a separate respondent.

 ## Usage

 1. Install Python 3.x and required libraries: `pip3 install openpyxl`